vindarel/colisper/README.markdown

-Structural refactoring recipes for Common Lisp with [Comby](https://comby.dev/).
+# colisper: structural refactoring recipes for Lisp with [Comby](https://comby.dev/).

+*defined for Common Lisp, could work for any Lisp*

 Proof of Work.
-Somewhat usable.
+Testable.

 Comby makes it easy to match code structures.
 It can output a diff or change the code in-place.